Temporary Vehicle Import Permit for Mexico

 $200 US – 2000 model year or older

 The deposit will be refunded if the vehicle import permit is canceled within the 180-day period and no violations have taken place.

 According to the Banjercito website, the IVA and deposit amount can vary depending on the peso to dollar exchange rate.

 An International credit card (American Express, Mastercard, Visa) in the name of the driver of the vehicle (importer) or cash will be needed to pay the fees.
 Your card number could be held or charged for the import amount.
 Be sure to contact your credit card company upon your return, to be sure you've received a refund.

 Obtaining Your Permit Online

-Applying for the Permit online on the Banjercito Website will speed up the process and allow you to potentially avoid long lines at the border.
-After submitting the required information to the website, you will receive a pass code.
-After 24 hours and within 15 days of obtaining the pass code, you can visit any Banjercito location (on the US/Mexico border) to obtain your permit document.
+Banjercito recommends buying online.
+Applying for the Permit online on the Banjercito Website will speed up the process and allow you to avoid potentially long lines at the border.

 Multiple Entries with Your Vehicle

 Once you have a vehicle import permit you may drive your vehicle across the border multiple times during the valid length of your permit.

 If the documentation shows the vehicle is registered in the name of a spouse, the importation can be done as long as the marriage certificate (and a copy) is presented.